Phlebotomy (blood drawing) in a rabbit

 Acknowledgement

-Thanks are also due to my rabbits Grijsje, Flora and Stampi, for their patience.
+I would also like to express my gratitude to my rabbits, Grijsje, Flora, and Stampi, for their assistance and patience.

 Further information